Platform Engineering Challenge: Security vs. Dev Experience

 In the CSP example, it is possible to crawl your application automatically and report CSP violations with a little bit of initial setup.
 Automating the verification step can drastically reduce the possibility of mistakes.
 This doesn’t just apply to CSP; it is relevant for any check you want to implement to ensure that your devs follow particular guidelines or standards.

 Another potential inter-team headache is vulnerabilities in third-party packages.
 Usually, the dev teams will install new packages.
-Depending on your business structure, though, it might fall to the platform or security teams to fix any vulnerabilities found.
+Depending on your business structure, though, it might fall to the platform engineering or security teams to fix any vulnerabilities found.
 Trying to manage this manually adds an item to your endless to-do list and can introduce more friction to the development process, which degrades the overall DX for everyone.
 As with CSP violations, you should be able to automate this.

 There are many excellent services that focus on scanning codebase dependencies, detecting Common Vulnerabilities and Exposures (CVEs), and reporting them to you.
 Using them allows you to focus on fixing problems rather than burning time by manually cross-referencing the latest security advisories with your dependencies.